seajupiter/purelisp/README.md

 - Variables are bound in the closest enclosing `let`, `letfun`, or function parameters.
 - Closures capture variables from their defining environment.
 - Variable shadowing is allowed (inner bindings with the same name as outer bindings).
+- In compiling mode, global definitions (using `def` or `defun`) are available throughout the program, regardless of where they are defined.

 ### Function Semantics